 Create A Calorie Surplus

-The best way to start is to calculate how many calories you need in a day to maintain your current weight by using a calorie calculator.
-Having established this number, be aware that an ideal surplus should be approximately 300 – 500 calories.
-As a result, the weight you will gain will come from muscle.
+The best way to start is to define your daily energy requirements (DER) by using a calorie calculator.
+Having established this number, be aware that an ideal surplus should be approximately 300 – 500 calories per day.

-If the surplus of calories will come from foods like pizzas and donuts, most of the weight you will gain will come from fat.
-In the long-term, this will lead to more harm than good; hence it should be avoided.
-Get a significant portion of your calorie intake from high-quality whole foods, and you can occasionally have cheat meals to remain on track.
+If the surplus of calories will come from unhealthy processed foods, most of the weight you will gain will come from fat.
+In the long-term, this could lead to complications like cardiovascular diseases; hence it should be avoided.
+Get a significant portion of your energy intake from high-quality whole foods, and you can occasionally treat yourself to remain on track and motivated.

 Put Emphasis On Calorie-Dense Foods

 This is also meant to ensure that you provide your body with more calories than it burns.
 The upside is that you will be consuming calories from healthy whole foods that are rich in macronutrients.
-Clean whole foods provide 80-90% of the calories you consume.
-The remaining 10% can come from those foods that you like.
+Nutritious whole foods should provide most of the calories you consume.
+Don’t forget that it is totally acceptable to allow yourself with a treat every now and then.

-In addition to cutting back on junk foods and sodas, you should also reduce foods that are filling but don’t necessarily help you achieve your caloric requirements.
-Some examples are those foods that contain high water content such as cucumbers and some green vegetables.
+In addition to cutting back on junk foods and sodas, you should also reduce foods that are filling but don’t necessarily help you achieve your DER.
+Some examples are those foods that have a high water content such as cucumbers and some green vegetables.
 These foods may be great for your body and even provide the right micro-nutrients, but it is paramount to balance your diet by keeping those low in calories to a minimum.

-Some of the most effective foods for adding healthy weight are high nutrition profiles and high-calorie content (2).
+Some of the most effective foods for adding healthy weight are nutrient- and energy-dense items (2).

 Increase Protein-Rich Foods

 The three types of macronutrients are proteins, carbohydrates, and fats.
 They are an absolute must in your weight gain meal plan.
 Of the three, protein is the essential one for repairing and building muscle.
-However, this should not be interpreted as having to minimize or cut out carbohydrates and fats entirely.
-You need to simply make sure you prioritize protein consumption (8).
+However, this should not be interpreted as having to minimize or cut out carbohydrates and fats from your daily food intake.
+You need to simply make sure that all your meals are well balanced with these 3 macronutrients (8).

 Don’t Forget Carbohydrates And Fats